SEB-9-BH/intro-to-full-stack-development/the-building-blocks-of-full-stack-web-apps/README.md

 ### How the three components work together

-Together, a full-stack web application's front-end, back-end, and database of create a complete user experience.
+Together, a full-stack web application's front-end, back-end, and database create a complete user experience.

 When a user visits a website, the front end displays the user interface and handles the user input.
 It may also send data to or request data from the back end.
 The back end processes information sent to it from the front end and generates responses.